ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 Compliant contracts MUST emit fractional Approval or Transfer events on approval or transfer of tokens in fractional representation.
 Compliant contracts MUST additionally emit non-fungible ApprovalForAll, Approval or Transfer on approval for all, approval, and transfer in non-fungible representation.

-Note that this event interface draws from existing ERC-721 and ERC-20 standards but are not backwards compatible.
+Note that the events portion of the interface draws from existing ERC-721 and ERC-20 standards but is not fully backwards compatible.

 ```solidity
 interface IERCXXXX is /* IERC165 */ {